VtotheK/TinyUI/README.md

 ![Input field creation](https://github.com/VtotheK/TinyUI/blob/master/Doc/CreateButtonField.jpg)

+Buttonfield creation takes the following parameters:
+`string name` The name of the button field.
+Identifier for the button field, used to identify the button field, so use **unique names** for and between the input and button fields.

+`Cursorposition position` Look @ creation of input field.

+`string buttonLabel` The label for the button.
+This the text that will be highlighted/de-highlighted when moving between the fields.

 ### Movement between the fields
 Once you have declared the fields you need, it is time to create the movement logic between the input fields.
 This library only support movement by keyboard, no mouse.
-Let's create a
+Let's create a movement logic between the FirstName and Age fields.